Prospective business owners

 unless specifically registered with the Secretary of State's

 partnership, LLC, or non-profit entity.
 If the business will operate as a sole proprietorship,

 no additional paperwork is required; the certificate of

 - Owned by one

 individual, who has responsibility for all business decisions and financial

 obligations.
 Business revenue (income) is considered the owner's personal income and is taxed at

 the owner's personal tax rate.
-Liabilities (debts) created by the
+Business liabilities (debts) are the owner's personal liabilities.

 - Is NOT a separate legal

 entity but an extension of the business owner.
 If the